 I’m very happy with how it turned out.
 It’s made from Twelve 9″x9″ blocks.
 I’ll share with you a little about how I made it.

-I can usually find vintage hankies for less than a few dollars a piece.
-When I was picking out ones to use in this quilt I looked for ones that were red or turquoise, to hopefully tie the colors of the quilt together.
+I can usually find vintage hankies at local thrift shops for less than a few dollars apiece.
+You can also find them on Etsy.
+When I was picking out ones to use in this quilt, I looked for red or turquoise ones to hopefully tie the colors of the quilt together.

 Okay to make the quilt…